We are top 5 of 100 from AROUND the WORLD!

 Once part of your family, they will become a loving member for life!

 The Labradoodle originated in Australia from The Guide Dog Association of Australia, when the association received a enquiry from a blind woman in Hawaii, requesting a guide dog that would not aggravate her allergies.
 Mr. Wally Conron was the driving force behind this program, which first bred a Labrador to the Standard Poodle.
+After years of research, the Australian lines have been brilliantly developed.
+These highly developed lines are consistent in gentle temperaments, allergy/asthma friendly, non-shedding coats and wonderful intelligence.
 The Australian Labradoodle, continues to be the gold standard by which all labradoodles are measured.
+These are the qualities we want in our dogs, as we continue this incredible line!
+We have recently added Multigenerational English Goldendoodles to our program to further expand our endeavor!

 Overall, the Australian Labradoodle is a fun loving, quiet, calm yet comical, loving companion for families, as well as a fantastic service animal, being easily trainable, loyal and intelligent.
 The Labradoodle is not a recognized breed as of yet, however, many breeders are working toward developing a breed standard for the future recognition of the Labradoodle.
+English Goldendoodles demonstrate similar characteristics, and often display a blockier build, and a non-shedding allergy friendly coat that can be achieved even in earlier generations than typical to Labradoodles.
+The English Golden Retriever is known for its full thick coat, and blocky head and stance, as well for its calm easy-going temperament, making it the perfect addition to our Program!

-Sizing Classifications of Labradoodles:
+Sizing Classifications of Labradoodles/Goldendoodles:

-Miniature/Small (15-30 lbs, 13-17 in" at the shoulder).
+Miniature/Small (15-25 lbs, 13-17 in" at the shoulder).
 This is actually a Medium Sized dog by general dog standards, but in "doodle" terms, constitutes a "mini/small".
 For example, the Chocolate dog kissing my daughter to the left is considered a Small.

 Medium (30-45 lbs, 17-21" at shoulder).
 This is a larger dog, often closer to a Lab size.